smitdave37/EliteFlowers/EliteFlowers/README.txt

 :-> The DataType attribute, when applied to a property like ReleaseDate, specifies the type of data expected for that property.
 In this case, by specifying
     DataType.Date, it indicates that the ReleaseDate property should only contain date information, without any time component.

+Amandeep Kaur find some details on Attribute :-

 :-> With this attribute: